Alexandra Carpentier

-Alexandra Carpentier (born 1987) is a French mathematical statistician and machine learning researcher known for her work in stochastic optimization, compressed sensing, and multi-armed bandit problems.
-She works in Germany as a professor at Otto von Guericke University Magdeburg and head of the Mathematical Statistics & Machine Learning research group.
+Alexandra Carpentier is a French mathematical statistician and machine learning researcher known for her work in stochastic optimization, compressed sensing, and multi-armed bandit problems.
+She works in Germany as a professor at University of Potsdam and head of the Mathematical Statistics & Machine Learning research group.

 Education and career

 After studying probability theory, statistics, and economics at Paris Diderot University and ENSAE Paris, Carpentier earned a doctorate in 2012 through research at the French Institute for Research in Computer Science and Automation (Inria) in Lille.

 She was a postdoctoral researcher at the University of Cambridge from 2012 through 2015, and then in 2015 became a professor at the University of Potsdam, funded through the Emmy Noether program of the German Research Foundation.
-In 2017 she moved to her present position at Otto von Guericke University Magdeburg.
+In 2017 she moved to Otto von Guericke University Magdeburg.
+Currently, she is a professor at the University of Potsdam.

 Recognition

 Carpentier received the 2020 von Kaven Award of the German Research Foundation.